trentlarson/endorser-mobile/README.md

     - After uploading, "Save", "Review Release", then "Rollout to internal testing" or "Rollout to Production".
 - ios
   - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json
-  - (Note that CFBundleVersion is done by fastlane beta.)
+  - Make the CFBundleVersion one less than the versionCode above.
+(Note that it is automatically incremented by fastlane beta.)
   - `cd ios; bundle exec fastlane beta; cd ..`
   - To create a new release
     - Have a test build?
 IDK... maybe don't click 'Expire'